metas-mk/100-days-of-code/r2-log.md

 - don't have access to constructor (class method)
 - don't have access to lifecycle methods
 - more or less only for rendering some html.
 It get's some props and returns html

+Why not adding state to SearchBox?

+We move up the state so that all sub components have access to it (Lifting up sate).